grobie/prometheus-on-kubernetes/README.md

 # Prometheus on Kubernetes

 An example setup of Prometheus inside of Kubernetes, monitoring the Kubernetes infrastructure itself as well as services running in Kubernetes.
+Used during a workshop at [ContainerDays NYC][].

+The setup and all manifests are copied from [CoreOS][]' [kube-prometheus][] project.
+This repository split their project up in individual commits to show the individual steps.

 ## Preparation